-In the UK, which is often said to have an ‘altruistic’ surrogacy framework, surrogates typically receive £12,000 to £20,000 as expenses (which is less than in the USA, where surrogacy is commercialised and surrogates typically receive compensation of $30,000 to $60,000).
+In the UK, which is often described as having an ‘altruistic’ surrogacy framework, surrogates typically receive £12,000 to £25,000 as expenses (which is less than in the USA, where surrogacy is commercialised and surrogates typically receive compensation of $30,000 to $90,000).

 Is it illegal for a UK surrogate to be paid more than expenses?